-Following the meeting the Domestic Bursar, Warden or Fellow designated by the Warden will decide on what action, if any, to take.
-The decisions will be communicated to the member of staff, in writing, without unreasonable delay, usually within 5 working days, and, where appropriate, will set out what action the College intends to take to resolve the grievance.
+Following the meeting the Head of Department, Finance Bursar or Fellow designated by the Warden will decide on what action, if any, to take.
+The decisions will be communicated to the member of staff, in writing, without unreasonable delay, usually within 10 working days, and, where appropriate, will set out what action the College intends to take to resolve the grievance.
 The member of staff will be informed that they can appeal if they are not content with the action taken.